-It’s clear that significant time and effort goes into the development of educational content and the subsequent creation of successful lesson plans.
+Significant time and effort go into the development of educational content and the subsequent creation of successful lesson plans.
 For this reason, it's hardly surprising that websites such as Teachers Pay Teachers, and other “open marketplaces for educational resources,” have more than three million paid and free resources available for download, or that Share My Lesson has more than 1.7 million members sharing and downloading educational content.

 Teachers often use these websites as a kind of shortcut that allows them to spend more time focused on teaching, and less time preoccupied with developing teaching materials.
 The problem with websites like these, as well as free forums such as Facebook Groups and Linkedin Groups, is the fact that without adequate content protection guidelines set in place, educational materials are at high risk of being distributed freely.
 Valuable content that has cost businesses time and money to prod uce can potentially be unlawfully shared millions of times.

 Take Mrs. Smith, for example, a teacher in a school district in Wyoming.
 She is part of a Facebook group along with 350 other teachers from all over the United States, and she recently purchased educational content from ABC Learning.
 Complete with lesson plans, lectures, pop quizzes, and a final exam on the American Revolution, the material impressed her so much she immediately recommended it to fellow teachers in the Facebook group.

 Upon Mrs. Kline’s request to share this wonderful material, Mrs. Smith kindly uploaded all the educational content she purchased to a DropBox folder and proceeded to share it with the entire group.
 All 350 members of the group now have free access to ABC Learning’s paid content and are sharing it with fellow social studies teachers outside the group.